crystallabs/virtualtime/README.md

 ### Unsupported Comparisons

-The only note is that comparisons between field values which are both a `Proc` are not supported and will throw `ArgumentError` in runtime.
+Comparisons between VirtualTime property values which are both a `Proc` are not supported and will throw `ArgumentError` in runtime.

+Comparisons between VirtualTime objects with different `location` values are not supported and will throw `ArgumentError` in runtime.

 ## Materialization

-"Materialization" is the process of converting all VirtualTime property values to specific integers.
+"Materialization" is a process of converting all VirtualTime property values to specific integers.

 VirtualTimes often need to be "materialized", for example for display, calculation, comparison,